Southern Railway Ps-4 class: Development and origins

 During the 1920s, the Southern Railway's (SOU) roster consisted of smaller Ps-2 class 4-6-2 Pacifics that could not handle the longer and heavier mainline passenger trains between Washington, D.C., and Atlanta.
 Although there were Ts and Ts-1 class 4-8-2 locomotives valid enough to handle this work, they could not be relocated to some of SOU's routes over and over.
 The SOU decided to order the more powerful Ps-4 Heavy Pacific class with the first batches built in 1923 by American Locomotive Company's (ALCO) Schenectady Works in Schenectady, New York, with 12 of them, Nos.
 1375-1386, delivered to SOU; and four of them, Nos.
 6684-6687, for the SOU's Alabama Great Southern (AGS) subsidiary.

 The Ps-4s were derived from the standard USRA Heavy Pacific design, but had notable differences based on the SOU's standards.
 They had a more spacious cab, smaller 73 in (1,778 mm) driving wheels, a slightly shorter boiler, an additional firebox combustion chamber, and a Worthington 3-B feedwater heater mounted on the running board of the fireman's side.
 These arrangements made the locomotives produce 47,535 lb of tractive effort, allowing them to pull 14 passenger cars at 80 mph on the Piedmont terrains between Washington, D.C., and Atlanta.
-Salisbury, North Carolina was also the place where each Ps-4 locomotives were swapped out every 150 mi, depending on the stops for refuel.
+Salisbury, North Carolina was also the place where each Ps-4 locomotives were swapped out every 300 mi or 150 mi, depending on the stops for refuel.
 They were originally painted black with gold leaf lining and lettering.

 The Ps-4 locomotives were designed to pull SOU's most famous mainline passenger trains, including the Piedmont Limited, the Aiken-Augusta Special, the Peach Queen, and the Birmingham Special on flat terrains.
 They also pulled the Birmingham Special and Memphis Special passenger trains between Washington, D.C. and Monroe, Virginia.
 The SOU officials, impressed with the Ps-4s' excellent performance, ordered 15 more locomotives from ALCO in 1924, while the other five were assigned to the Cincinnati, New Orleans and Texas Pacific (CNO&TP) subsidiary.
 The first nine SOU locomotives were numbered 1366-1374, while the remaining six were numbered 1387-1392, filling in on either sides of the 1923 group.
-The CNO&TP Ps-4s were numbered 6471-6475 and were assigned to pull the Royal Palm, Ponce de Leon, Queen & Crescent Limited, and Florida Sunbeam trains, among others.
+The CNO&TP Ps-4s were numbered 6471-6475 and were assigned to pull the Royal Palm, Ponce de Leon, and Florida Sunbeam trains, among others.